-Small businesses with up-to-date accounting records are far better at making informed, educated decisions, based on current facts.
+Businesses with up-to-date financial accounting records are far better at making informed, educated decisions, based on current facts.
 It’s essential that you allocate some time every week to updating your books.

 With the right software, you needn’t spend more than a few minutes a day, but it won’t be long before your business starts reaping the rewards.

 Keeping your records up to date helps you create and maintain a solid and reliable idea of progress—making it easier to see if you can pay yourself and your employees this month.

 You need to record revenues, business costs, and allowable expenses as they happen.
 A few minutes a day can save you hours over the course of a year.

 Try plotting your future expected income and expenses so that you can foresee cash flow.